 The restaurant of this handsome, upscale venue in Soho serves a lovely selection of classic English breakfast dishes.
 Choose from sausage or bacon sandwich, ham hock hash with fried duck egg, grilled kippers with butter, kedgeree and crumpets with preserves.
 There’s also a ‘full English’ (£9/£14) with eggs, sausages, bacon, tomatoes, mushrooms and black pudding.

 Dean Street Townhouse, 69-71 Dean Street, W1

 The Riding House Café

-Fitzrovia’s cool, contemporary all-day brasserie serves smoked salmon with scrambled eggs, omelette Arnold Bennett, and bacon sandwiches along with a ‘full and proper English breakfast’ (£14.50).
+Fitzrovia’s cool, contemporary all-day brasserie serves smoked salmon with scrambled eggs, and bacon sandwiches along with a full English (£14.50).
 Also on the menu are cereals, pancakes, fresh fruit, pastries and an enticing choice of juices and smoothies.